New: Assessing sanctions – How to mitigate compliance risk and protect your business--> Read the full whitepaper

 Anti-money laundering (AML) compliance is an imperative duty for regulated firms, but the right technology and tools can help simplify the process.

 You’ll benefit from real-time monitoring capabilities with automated alerts to notify your compliance team of any sanction or PEP changes daily.
-Any changes in individuals or entities will then trigger Enhanced Due Diligence, allowing institutions to take proactive measures in preventing potential threats.
+Any changes in individuals or entities will then trigger Enhanced Due Diligence, allowing you to take proactive measures to prevent potential threats.

-Our software has advanced analytics capabilities, which allow you to map out transactions in order to determine risk scenarios and provide detailed reports outlining suspicious activity.
-This ensures your institution remains compliant with all relevant regulations regarding money laundering and transactional monitoring.
+Our software has advanced analytics capabilities, which allow you to map out transactions to determine risk scenarios and provide detailed reports outlining suspicious activity.
+This ensures you remain compliant with money laundering and transactional monitoring regulations.

 Our user-friendly platform requires minimal training, delivering a modern and intuitive interface.
 What's more, our dedicated account managers are on hand to answer any questions and ensure you have the most cost-effective licence and service growth headroom.

 We host The Dow Jones Factiva Watchlist database in-house, which offers a dependable data source featuring more than 1,100 international sanction and PEP lists that are refreshed daily.
-Regular monitoring services, as well as any necessary changes to comply with global regulations or local laws, are made easier through this screening process.
+This screening process simplifies monitoring and makes it simple to implement any required adjustments to adhere to global regulations or local laws.

 Sanctions are restrictions used to stop individuals and entities who are involved in – or suspected of – illegal activities from engaging in certain industries.
 Government bodies and financial authorities both issue sanctions lists; these can be used to screen individuals and organisations for financial sanctions.